 The first thing to know is that life insurance can be a great way to make sure you and your family have mortgage protection.

-The money from a life insurance policy usually goes right into the hands of your beneficiaries – not the bank or mortgage lender.
+The money from a life insurance policy usually goes straight to your beneficiaries – not the bank or mortgage lender.
 Your beneficiaries are whoever you choose to receive the benefit or money from your policy after you die.

 Life insurance policies, like term life insurance, come with a death benefit.
-A death benefit is the amount of money given to your beneficiaries after you die.
+A death benefit is the money that goes to your beneficiaries after you die.
 The exact amount they’ll receive depends on the policy you buy.

 With term life insurance, you’re covered for a set period, such as 10, 15, 20 or 30 years.
 The premium – that’s the monthly or annual fee you pay for insurance – is usually low for the first term.

-If you die while you’re coved by your life insurance policy, your beneficiaries will receive a tax-free death benefit.
-They can then use this money to help pay off the mortgage or for any other reason.
-So not only is your mortgage protected, but your family will also have funds to cover other expenses that they relied on you to pay.
+If you die while you’re covered by your life insurance policy, your beneficiaries will receive a tax-free death benefit.
+They can use this money to help pay off the mortgage – or for any other reason they choose.
+So, not only is your mortgage protected, but your family will also have funds to cover other expenses that they had relied on you to pay.